wonderfly/lanyon/_posts/2018-09-09-event-loops.md

 ## Working with events

 An event loop is allocated by `sd_event_new`.
-As can be seen from its implementation, three objects are allocated: the loop obect of type `sd_event`, a priority queue for pending events,  and an  `epoll` fd.
+As can be seen from its implementation, three objects are allocated: the loop object of type `sd_event`, a priority queue for pending events,  and an  `epoll` fd.
 Events can be added to a given loop via one of the `sd_event_add_xxx` methods.
 A callback function can be added which will be called when an event of the added type is dispatched.